Twisting, ladder graphs and A-polynomials: Example calculations

 \subsubsection{Using the Farey triangulation}

 To apply Theorem~\ref{thm:Apoly_precise}, we must determine paths in the Farey triangulation describing the construction of appropriate layered solid tori.
 This was done in~\cite{HMPT}.
-We determine that the starting Farey triangle has slopes $3/1$, $4/1$, and $1/0$.
+Since the slopes of the boundary edges are $3/1$, $4/1$, and $1/0$, the starting Farey triangle is the one with vertices labelled by these rational numbers.

-To perform positive $1/n$ Dehn fillings we follow the path indicated in blue in Figure~\ref{fig:Fareypaths} and to perform negative $1/n$ Dehn fillings we follow the path indicated in orange.
-These paths can be described by the words LLRL\dots L and LLLR\dots R, respectively.
+To perform $+1/m$ Dehn fillings we follow the path indicated in blue in Figure~\ref{fig:Fareypaths} and to perform $-1/m$ Dehn fillings we follow the path indicated in orange.
+These paths can be described by the words L$^{2}$RL$^{m-2}$ and L$^{3}$R$^{m-1}$, respectively.
+Recall that the final L or R corresponds to the tip representing the fold, so this means that the layered solid torus used for a $+1/m$ Dehn filling has a tail of length $n=m-3$, while the layered solid torus used for a $-1/m$ Dehn filling has a tail of length $n=m-2$.

-Theorem~\ref{thm:Apoly_precise} applies for tails of length $m\geq 1$ with the tip in the same direction, so here we consider Dehn fillings with slopes $1/n$ for $n\geq 4$ and $n\leq -3$.
+Theorem~\ref{thm:Apoly_precise} applies for tails of length $n\geq 1$ with the tip in the same direction, so here we consider Dehn fillings with slopes $+1/m$ for $m\geq 4$ and $-1/m$ for $m\geq 3$.
 The tails for both the positive and negative Dehn fillings each start at step~4.
 Steps 0, 1 and 2 are the same for both paths, and using Theorem~\ref{thm:HMP}, we obtain their corresponding Ptolemy equations

 For positive Dehn fillings, step 3 is a right step and hence corresponds to the Ptolemy equation